How to Detect Page Rotation

 Private input = New OcrInput()

-' Load a PDF document from a specified path.
+' Load PDF document

 Dim results = input.DetectPageOrientation()